wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 The implementation involved the following functionality:

 - Getting the length of the command line argument
-- Converting the command line argument from a string to a long (unsigned 32 bit number)
+- Converting the command line argument from a string to a long (unsigned 32-bit number)
 - Calculating Fibonacci
 - Printing the long as a string to stdout

 # Beginning the implementation

-Ok, so I have a basis for an algorithm, but how can this be implemented in ASM?
+Ok, so we have a basis for an algorithm in C code but how can this be implemented in ASM?

 There are numerous formats of Assembly Language including NASM, GAS and MASM among others.
 I'm working on a Linux box and so MASM was out of the question as it is the Microsoft Assembler.

 I decided to go with GAS, the GNU Assembler, as it is cross-platform and is a good general purpose assembler.
 This also gave me the ability to cheat in my implementation (which I didn't), as using `gcc`, a valid C application can be converted into intermediate GAS assembly language.